 What was not apparent to the polar science community in the early 2000s was that the Arctic Ocean and its sea ice were reaching the end of an era.
 During our Greely project, we had no idea that our observations would be unique to the past.
 Paddling beside floes the size of Manhattan, little did any of us suspect that kayak navigation in these waters might become an impossibility.
-Nor did we envision that in less than a decade the seas between Canada and Greenland would no longer be freezing over in wintertime.
+Nor did we envision that in less than a decade the seas between Canada and Greenland would scarcely be freezing over in wintertime.
 It is amazing to look back and realize how rapidly the Arctic Ocean has changed.
-Who would have imagined that the frozen cover of an ocean region the size of South America would be reduced – within a few short years – to a jumble of broken floes?
+Who would have imagined that the frozen cover of an ocean region twice the size of the continental United States would be reduced – within a few short years – to a jumble of broken floes?

 As a young wildlife biologist, I could never have foreseen the changes that would happen in my lifetime.
 But it turns out that I have inadvertently borne witness to the greatest environmental transformation of our time.
 No other part of our planet has changed so quickly.
-No other environment on Earth has lost three quarters of its mass in scarcely four decades.
+No other environment on Earth has lost three quarters of its mass – its physical solids – in scarcely four decades.

 To me, as a documentary director and cinematographer, this ongoing transformation is oddly inspirational.
 Being a bystander to the changes has given me a unique point of view.
 From where I stand, it’s not hard to visualize how the Arctic Ocean is shifting from being a key component of our Earth’s cooling system to being part of its heating system.
 Groomed by hands-on science, and with insights gained through a lifetime of personal experiences in the polar regions, I’ve become energized with fresh perspectives.
-I see the story of a changing climate as a way to bring the fundamentals of polar oceanography to life.
+Exploring the frozen ocean has become a way to bring the story of a changing climate to life.

 albedo is my third feature documentary exploring a changing Arctic.
 My last feature Vanishing Point told the story of disappearing ice through the eyes of an Inuit elder whose culture was adapting to a changing Arctic.
-This time I am telling the story of Arctic transformation through what my eyes – along with the able eyes of my expedition teammates – have seen.
+This time I’ve mobilized an expedition team to tell the story of Arctic transformation through what our eyes have seen.